divyakkm/IO-Lab---Project-1---Memex/README.md

 The team brainstormed together on what needs to be built.
 Dheera Tallapragada - Built JS, CSS, HTML, jQuery code.
 Tested the application and fixed bugs.
 Divyakumar Menghani - Built JS, CSS, HTML, jQuery code.
 Tested the application and fixed bugs.
-Ankita Bhosle - CSS Development, Tested the application.
+Ankita Bhosle - HTML and CSS Development, Tested the application.
-Ashwin Chandak - CSS Development
+Ashwin Chandak - HTML and CSS Development

 TECHNOLOGIES USED: Delicious APIs, HTML, CSS, Javascript, jQuery